NVIDIA/workbench-example-mistral-finetune/README.md

 ### Prerequisites
 As of April 2024, this model is gated by Hugging Face.
 Please complete the following to ensure access to the model.

-1. Create/Login to your a Hugging Face Account and generate an Access Token [here](https://huggingface.co/settings/tokens).
+1. Create/Login to your Hugging Face Account and generate an Access Token [here](https://huggingface.co/settings/tokens).

 2. Navigate to the base model card [here](https://huggingface.co/mistralai/Mistral-7B-v0.1) and select "Agree and access repository".
 You should then see a "You have been granted access to this model" message appear on the model card.